droe/example.kext/README.md

 ## Bugs

--   `Mk/kext.mk` does not support targeting a specific version of macOS.
 -   `Mk/kext.mk` only compiles c sources at this point (but you might think that abominations such as C++ do not belong in kernelspace anyway).